Kami-chanw/SeekDeeper/transformer/README.md

 [$$📖中文 ReadMe\]](./README_zh.md)
 ## Introduction
-Here, I have implemented a Transformer and used it for an English-to-German translation task on the Multi30k dataset (see [here](./train.ipynb)).
+Here, I have implemented a Transformer and used it for an English-to-German translation task on the IWSLT 2017 dataset (see [here](./train.ipynb)).
 After training the model, you can load the model and perform inference [here](./inference.ipynb).

 ## Model details
 ### [Transformer](./modules/transformer.py)